AnnaZaragoza/01-Recycling/README.md

 # Recycling
-Don't mess up with your bins!
-What goes &amp; what doesn't on each container.

-## Description
 Web site that shows, in an attractive yet simple way, how to segregate.

 ### It has been created to practice HTML5 and CSS (basic level)
 NOT RESPONSIVE /